 LaTanya Green, MEd has over 16 years working with children with special needs, behavior issues, mental health concerns and substance abuse.
 Currently, she is the Director of a large Child Development Center.
 This contest is a favorite of Ma Tanya’s because it gives students a creative voice and a chance to be part of the solution to severe concerns of their generation.

 Laura Carson is a writer, actress and filmmaker with over 5 years experience of empowering young artists (ages 8- 13) by teaching Collaborative Filmmaking at the Idyllwild Arts Summer Program in Idyllwild, CA.

-Leah Brooks has sought to provide a platform for safe expression since 2011 through her work advocating for youth.
+Leah Brooks, a LCSW at San Diego Youth Services, has sought to provide a platform for safe expression since 2011 through her work advocating for youth.

 Lindsay Tibbetts is a Community Education Specialist in Shasta County Health and Human Services Agency, and has recently transferred into the Suicide Prevention program at the end of 2018.
 This is her second year judging the Direction Change Film Contest.